seanjiangsh/astro-portfolio/src/content/projects/react-dicom-viewer.md

 ## Description:

-This project entails a comprehensive DICOM image viewer capable of running on both browsers and clients, serving also as a DICOMDIR (CD) Viewer.
+This project entails a comprehensive DICOM image viewer capable of running on both browsers as DICOM web viewer or clients as a DICOMDIR (CD) viewer.

 It encompasses backend DICOM REST APIs (QIDO-RS, WADO-URI), along with essential features of a self-hosted web server (user control, authentication, RBAC, etc).